White Paper: Local Government AI Transformation - From Strategy to Value

 White Paper by Martin Neale - CEO, ICS.AI

-This whitepaper sets out a clear position: AI value does not emerge automatically from technology adoption.
+AI adoption is no longer the constraint.
+The constraint is translating AI into measurable value through a defined operating model, governed deployment, and continuous value realisation.
 It requires leadership, a defined operating model, and a joined-up approach that connects strategy, delivery, and value realisation.

-Drawing on real public sector delivery – including verified outcomes at Derby City Council – this paper explains how local authorities can move beyond fragmented pilots and into governed, scalable AI that delivers measurable results.
+Drawing on real public sector delivery – including £12m identified savings at Derby City Council – this paper explains how local authorities can move beyond fragmented pilots and into governed, scalable AI that delivers measurable results.

 What makes this perspective different